 Currently, cheetahs are listed as Vulnerable on the IUCN Red List.
 In Namibia, they are a protected species and in the United States, they are considered endangered.

-Do you have any interesting or fun facts about cheetahs that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about cheetahs?
+Share them in the comments below!